TheBlueHeron/BlueHeron.Console/README.md

 - Arguments and their values only follow this pattern: `/Argument:value`.
 - Required fields start with a minus sign, e.g. `-RequiredArgument:"Argument value"`.
 - Optional fields start with a forward slash, e.g. `/OptionalArgument:12345`.
-- Commands also start with a forward slash, e.g. `/Copy Source:"Sourcepath" -Target:"Destinationpath"`.
+- Commands also start with a forward slash, e.g. `/Copy -Source:"Sourcepath" -Target:"Destinationpath"`.
 - Lists are populated by repeating the argument, e.g. `/Path:"Path1" /Path:"Path2" /Path:"Path3"`.
 - Booleans only need to be set when the value is `true` and don't need a value, e.g. `/FailSilently`. `/FailSilenty:true` or `/FailSilenty:false` is accepted, but unnecessary.